kshitijk4poor/GSoC-report/README.md

 ## Future Work

-I will address the domain validation function in our tests, update the Karton repository to enhance UI/UX coherence, and continue debugging Artemis for improved compatibility with non-x86 machines.
+I will address the domain validation function in our tests, update the Karton Dashboard that serves the binds to enhance UI/UX coherence, and continue debugging Artemis for improved compatibility with non-x86 machines.
 My summer work on Artemis was incredibly fulfilling, and I remain committed to contributing to the project.

 ## Challenges and Learnings